dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The logistic growth plot.

-The expected end date.
+The expected end date (the first day without infections/new cases).

-The expected number of deaths by that date.
+The expected number of deaths by the end date.

-The expected mortality rate by that date.
+The expected mortality rate by the end date.